OlivierSohn/hamazed/BACKLOG.md

 # Backlog

+- use a state monad for full rendering (to store the color)
+- use a monad for delta rendering
 - fix animations, they should use bresenham to detect collisions on trajectory between previous point (excluded) and now